-Paolo Muraro is one of the senior academics in the Division of Brain Sciences, Department of Medicine where he serves as Deputy Head of Division (Education and Training) and directs the Clinical Neuroimmunology Group within the Centre for Neuroinflammation and Neurodegeneration.
+Prof Paolo Muraro is one of the senior academics in the Division of Brain Sciences, Department of Medicine where he serves as Deputy Head of Division (Education and Training) and directs the Clinical Neuroimmunology Group within the Centre for Neuroinflammation and Neurodegeneration.
 He is also a Honorary Consultant Neurologist at Imperial College Healthcare NHS Trust.

 A medical graduate from University of Rome "La Sapienza", Dr Muraro trained in Clinical Neurology and Neuroimmunology both in Italy and in the United States, where he has been a Senior Research Fellow (Visiting Scientist) at the Neuroimmunology Branch, National Institute of Neurological Disorders and Stroke and a Neurologist at the Clinical Center, National Institutes of Health, Bethesda, MD, USA.

 His research programme is aimed at understanding and developing effective therapies for inflammatory neurological diseases, particularly multiple sclerosis (MS).
 His scientific contributions include studies of T cell repertoires in health and autoimmune disorders, and the elucidation of the mechanisms of action of immuno-modulatory treatments and haematopoietic stem cell transplantation (HSCT) in MS.

 He has published more than 100 peer-reviewed articles in international scientific journals in addition to a few hundred abstract presentations and a number of book chapters, editorial comments and interviews.
 His research programme is funded by the Medical Research Council, the UK Multiple Sclerosis Society, the UK Stem Cell Foundation, the Wellcome Trust, and the Italian Multiple Sclerosis Society.